possession-community/MapChooser-Extended/README.md

 | Japanese             | uru                            |

 # Configs
-- A config file will be created in `addons/counterstrikesharp/configs/plugins/RockTheVote` the first time you load the plugin.
+- A config file will be created in `addons/counterstrikesharp/configs/plugins/MapChooserExtended` the first time you load the plugin.
 - Changes in the config file will require you to reload the plugin or restart the server (change the map won't work).
-- ~~Maps that will be used in RTV/nominate/votemap/end of map vote are located in `addons/counterstrikesharp/configs/plugins/RockTheVote/maplist.txt` (rename `maplist.example.txt` to `maplist.txt`)~~
-- Now, Per-map settings are stored in `addons/counterstrikesharp/configs/plugins/RockTheVote/maps/` directory as JSON files, see under section.
+- Now, Per-map settings are stored in `addons/counterstrikesharp/configs/plugins/MapChooserExtended/maps/` directory as JSON files, see under section.

 ## General config
 | Config         | Description                                                                      | Default Value | Min | Max |